The $L^p$-diameter of the space of contractible loops

-\begin{rmk} Theorem \ref{thm: diam eq surfaces} is also true for an orientable surface of any genus with non-trivial boundary.
+\begin{rmk} Theorem \ref{thm: generalized} is also true for an orientable surface of any genus with non-trivial boundary.
 Moreover it applies to ``diameters" in the surface, defined as embedded paths with endpoints on the boundary, which are contractible relative to the boundary (in the case of the disk and Hofer's metric the geometry of this space was studied in \cite{Khanevsky-diam}).
+More specifically, we fix the area of the disk component of the complement of the path, and look at the space of diameters coinciding with a given fixed diameter in a neighborhood of the boundary.
 The proof goes along the same lines and is left to the reader. \end{rmk}